mint-del/The-Orchard-Ledger/logs/README.md

-Groth log for the Orchard.
+Growth log for the Orchard.